Agentic AI and Search Agents

 - Quality of substantiation

-The last point is intriguing because it trains the system to be terse, which isn’t a commodity I initially anticipated.
+The last point is intriguing because it trains the system to be terse, a property not typically emphasized in standard RL setups.

 Spanning Up Test‑Time Hunt